inflac/Matrix-Status-Bot/README.md

 * Remove a service `!status rem <domain> <port>` e.x `!status rem example.com 25`
 * List the services you currently observe `status list`
 * Request the status of your services `!status ping`

+### problems
+* There could be a problem when using the bot in a private chat and also in group chat.
+Need to be tested
+* Would it be good to safe the room also in authorized?